What state-specific laws govern the employment relationship?

 Are mandatory arbitration agreements enforceable?

-There is no clear answer to this question.
+No, Vermont prohibits mandatory arbitration of sexual harassment claims.
+For other types of claim, there is no clear answer to this question.
 Vermont does have an arbitration law (12 V.S.A.
 Section 5651) which permits mandatory arbitration; however, it carves out civil rights and constitutional claims and requires detailed disclosure and acknowledgment.
 The law has been challenged successfully on pre-emption grounds outside the context of employment law.

 How can employers make changes to existing employment agreements?